superjimpupcake/PupcakePHPActiveRecord/README.md

 We then specify the phpactiverecord's main loader file location and the configuration callback function.
 Then in the user/create route, we create a random user record.

-We must make sure that out local mysql database has the phpactiverecords database setup.
+We must make sure that out local mysql database has the phpactiverecords database setup and with a users table which has the following fields:
+* id
+* name
+* email